FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 At this point, we published what we wanted and safely stored our drafts in the remote repo.

+**IMPORTANT**: The `drafts` branch always contains the good commits and the DRAFTS commit, except we never publish to `stage` or `main` with the DRAFT commit on the `drafts` branch.
+When pushing to `stage` or `main` branches, the DRAFTS commits must always be undone first.
+So, all branches end up having the same commits, except that `stage` and `main` never have the DRAFTS commit.

 It is possible to never have to leave the `drafts` branch to follow this workflow.
 Whatever unpublished things we have are always safe on the server.
 We just have to keep this somewhat awkward and verbose